csos95/ereader/README.md

 - [ ] show book title on bookmark
 - [ ] clean up the mess from adding bookmarks
 - [ ] add delete bookmark button
+- [ ] benchmark the speed/storage size of different zstd levels.
 - [ ] test dictionary trainging for compression
     training on all books would probably take too long, but try it anyways will probably want to do something like train on the first n chapters of content